Can You Take Prednisone When Pregnant? Safety & Side Effects

 Prednisone is a corticosteroidiA group of steroid hormones produced in the adrenal cortex that are used for treatments in synthetic form to reduce inflammation. medicine used to manage disorders such as asthma, irritable bowel syndrome (IBS)iA digestive system disorder in which symptoms such as abdominal pain and frequent changes in bowel movement coexist. , and some autoimmune diseases (1).
 However, you may be concerned about using prednisone during pregnancy due to the fear of adverse effects on the developing fetus.
 Therefore, it is important to inform your doctor if you are pregnant or planning to conceive when on this medication.

-In this post, we explain whether or not can you take prednisone while pregnant, when it is recommended, the recommended dosage, its possible side effects, and whether it causes withdrawal symptoms.
+In this post, we explain whether or not you can take prednisone while pregnant, when it is recommended, the recommended dosage, its possible side effects, and whether it causes withdrawal symptoms.

 In This Article